- Language of instruction: English

 - The University of Canterbury Accommodation Student Village offers a tailored package for exchange students.
 This is in self catered apartments of 3-6 people, just across the road from campus.
 Accommodation is guaranteed provided you apply before the appropriate deadlines.
 There is internet access in every room, a common room with Sky TV, study rooms, and a bedding pack is provided.

 - Private accommodation There is a good selection of affordable rental housing close to the University and in the wider Christchurch area.
 Students who are planning to live off-campus are advised to allow 2 weeks to search for suitable accommodation.
-Rent usually costs from $100 per week.
+Rent usually costs from NZ$100 per week.

 More about accommodation